 We opened our store in November of 2016 a few days before Thanksgiving with nothing more than an idea and a hope that people would stop by and say hello.
-Now that we are growing into a bigger location, we thought it might be helpful to stop and share a little bit of the history of Wander North Georgia, what our goal was then and what our vision is now.
+Now that we have grown into a bigger location, we thought it might be helpful to stop and share a little bit of the history of Wander North Georgia, what our goal was then and what our vision is now.

-Josh and Alex Brown moved to North Georgia in December of 2015 into a quiet 900 square foot cabin with no heating and air.
+Josh and Alex Brown moved to North Georgia from Athens in December of 2015 into a quiet 900 square foot cabin with no heating and air.
 We got some chickens, made an attempt at a garden, and started a blog writing about all the restaurants, shops, waterfalls and trails we were discovering along with our reflections on moving to the mountains.
 After visiting the area for 15 years and seeing it through the eyes of a visitor, we hoped our blog would help visitors see what it was like to be a “local” and give them a deeper appreciation for the people and places that called North Georgia home.

 In April of 2016, The Brown’s met Jake and Courtney Scott at kid’s story time at the local library.
 The Scott’s also moved to the area with their 3 kids in July of 2015 from Ohio so that we could be in the middle of the outdoors in the place that we had visited for years.